 Feel like getting started already?

-- Download and install.
 Log into your Office 365 account.
-Once logged in, go to the Settings and in your Software options you should find “Skype for Business”.
-Click on Install and then Run.
+Once logged in, go to the Settings, and in your Software options, you should find “Skype for Business.”
+Click on install and then Run.

-- Sign in.
-Once you open Skype, type in your email address and your password, and then click Sign In.
+Once you open Skype, type in your email address and your password and then click Sign In.

-- Other in-call options.
-You can control what your audience see, for example: by choosing the Content View in the window, the participants of the meeting will be able to only see the presentation you’re showing.
+You can control what your audience sees, for example: by choosing the Content View in the window, the participants of the meeting will be able to only see the presentation you’re showing.
 If you use Gallery View, then all the participants’ videos will show (in case there are more than two participants).
 By choosing Speaker View, the participants will be only able to see the person who’s talking.
 You can set the Full-Screen View to have the Skype window occupying all your screen so you can focus only on your meeting.